-The country of origin mark “Seafood from Norway” is a collective mark for Norwegian Seafood products.
-The owner, registered proprietary owner and rights holder of the country of origin mark is the Norwegian Seafood Council AS (“NSC"), which also sets out the use of and determines the specific and separate terms and conditions that apply in respect of the conditional access to and granted right to use the country of origin mark.
+The “Seafood from Norway”-trademark is a collective mark for Norwegian Seafood products.
+The owner, registered proprietary owner and rights holder of the trademark is the Norwegian Seafood Council AS (“NSC"), which also manages the licensing, and determines the specific and separate terms and conditions that apply in respect of the conditional access to and granted right to use the trademark.

-NSC uses the country of origin mark in its own material in Norway and internationally.
-The mark is also used in cooperation with parties in the seafood industry, as well as through license(s) granted by NSC allowing the specific use of the country of origin mark.
+The Norwegian Seafood Council utilizes trademark in its own marketing and promotional materials in Norway and internationally.
+The trademark is also used in together with parties in the seafood industry, as well as through license(s) granted by NSC allowing the specific use of the trademark.

-1. Products that can be labelled as “Seafood from Norway”
+1. Products which can be labelled as “Seafood from Norway”

-The country of origin mark may only be applied to products of Norwegian Seafood that:
+The trademark may only be applied to products of Norwegian Seafood that: